 After you have assembled the safety equipment and tools needed, it is time to remove the lawn mower battery.

 - Next, open up the body cavity of the lawn mower.
-If you have a riding mower, the battery is most likely under the hood.
+If you have a riding mower, the battery is most likely under the hood or seat.
 A walk/push mower probably has a battery with visible terminals.

 - Determine which screwdriver is needed for the job and use it to loosen the terminal clamps.
 There may be one or two screws on each of the terminal clamps.